blurryface94/Car_Purchase_amount_Prediction_Using_ANNs/README.md

   * Pandas: Python package for data analysis
   * Matplotlib and Seaborn: Python 2D plotting library
   * Sklearn: Python package for modeling creation
-  * keras: Python package for building Anns
+  * Keras: Python package for building Anns

  ## Data
  The dataset consists of: